 You can read more about the course here.

 You can read FAQs about applying for the course, the interview and what the course is like here.

-Applications from applicants not currently studying at the University of Northampton are accepted through UCAS (code X3TU) up to June 30th 2020 for a September 2020 start.
-If you have missed this deadline you can apply through clearing.
+Applications from applicants not currently studying at the University of Northampton are accepted through UCAS (code X3TU) up to June 30th 2021 for a September 2021 start.
+If you have missed this deadline you can apply through clearing until the beginning of September 2021.
 Please contact the Admission Tutor (details above) for advice about this.

-Interviews for the BALT course starting in September 2020 are planned for:
+Interviews for the BALT course starting in September 2020 are planned for January 2021 onwards.